 - The Coronavirus (COVID-19) pandemic and associated public health measures have had an impact on civil justice during the years 2020-21 and 2021-22.
 This resulted in lower volumes of cases being initiated in civil courts.
-Case volumes have increased from the previous year, but they are still much lower than pre-pandemic levels.
-Caution is therefore advised in interpreting the figures in this bulletin for 2020-21 and 2021-22, particularly in terms of how they compare with earlier years. - Debt cases made up 50% of principal craves initiated at civil courts in 2021-22.
-In line with overall cases, debts recorded increased from 2021-22 but are still lower than pre-pandemic. - Eviction actions initiated made up 3% of principal craves initiated at civil courts in 2021-22. - Family cases made up 23% of principal craves.
-Divorce and dissolution made up 74% of family cases initiated in 2021-22. - Over two-fifths (44%) of personal injury cases were raised in the national Sheriff Personal Injury Court. - Seventy per cent of damages cases were initiated under ordinary cause in 2021-22.
-Forty-nine per cent of the ordinary cause cases disposed of had a decree of absolvitor. - After a large Covid-related fall in 2020-21, repossessions increased by 1,204%, bringing them closer to pre-pandemic levels.
-However, initiations are still 46% lower than 2019-20. - All sheriffdoms in Scotland experienced an increase in initiated cases from 2020-21, ranging from 16% in North Strathclyde to 33% in Glasgow and Strathkelvin. - In 2021-22, there were 13,502 civil legal aid grants, the vast majority of which were for cases in the sheriff courts. - According to the Scottish Crime and Justice Survey 2019-20, around three-in-ten adults experienced civil law problems in the three years prior to interview.
+In both 2021-22 and 2022-23, case volumes generally increased from the previous year, but they are still much lower than pre-pandemic volumes.
+It is therefore unlikely that the data is representative of longer term trends in civil business, and this should be borne in mind when comparing statistics for 2020-21, 2021-22 and 2022-23 with earlier years. - Debt cases made up 51% of principal craves initiated at civil courts in 2022-23.
+In line with overall cases, debts recorded increased from 2021-22 and are nearly at pre-pandemic levels. - Eviction actions initiated made up 6% of principal craves initiated at civil courts in 2022-23. - Family cases made up 19% of principal craves.
+Divorce and dissolution made up 75% of family cases initiated in 2022-23. - Just under half (49%) of personal injury cases were raised in the national Sheriff Personal Injury Court. - Eighty per cent of damages cases were initiated under ordinary cause in 2022-23.
+Fifty-four per cent of the ordinary cause cases disposed of had a decree of absolvitor. - After a large Covid-related fall in 2020-21, repossessions increased by a further 14% in 2022-23, building from 2021-22.
+This brings them closer to pre-pandemic levels.
+However, initiations are still 39% lower than 2019-20. - All sheriffdoms in Scotland experienced an increase in initiated cases from 2021-22, ranging from 11% in Grampian, Highlands and Islands to 15% in Lothian and Borders. - In 2022-23, there were 13,149 civil legal aid grants, the vast majority of which were for cases in the sheriff courts. - According to the Scottish Crime and Justice Survey 2021-22, around three-in-ten adults experienced civil law problems in the three years prior to interview.
+Data sources This publication presents management information from the Scottish Courts and Tribunal Services systems.
+There is also relevant information from the Scottish Crime and Justice Survey, Scottish Legal Aid Board and National Records of Scotland.